• Skip to main content

 Vertical stack of cardboard boxes labeled with stress-related words, emphasizing mental health challenges.

 With federal, state and local funding in flux and philanthropic / corporate giving less secure, leading nonprofit organizations has been challenging in 2025.
-Layer on major shifts in language, policy, […]
+Layer on major shifts in language, policy, and a general sense of anxiety, and managing programs feels a bit like trying to drive a bus on a bumpy road during a minor […]

 Overwhelmed?
 Try This.